Chafalleiro/GodotCutoutHelper/README.md

 ### Tipical usage.

+You first have to add a BodyPartRoot node to store the necesary data.
+After that add BodyPartNodes to store and use the sprites that holds the cutout parts.

+In the Editor you can change the sprites using the Selection in the "Select Action" tab of the bottom panel used by BodyPartRoot ([CutoutRootControl]).

+At runtime you can change the sets of sprites grouped by actions calling the methods in root and nodes.

+Use **_BodyPartRoot.setNewSprites()_** to update all the nodes stored in nodes tab list.

+Use **_BodypartSpriteList.list_sprites.actAction_** stored actions.
+You can chek them in the bottom panel of the root node.

+### Usage:

+     func some_function():

+        $Name_Of_[BodyPartRoot]_setNewSprites(ActionFromACtAction, index)

 ### It has the current classes.

 Classes with usable nodes.

 - BodyPartRoot.
 Where group manipulation properties and methos are stored.

 - BodyPartNode.
 Where individual texctures and methods are stored.

   The following classes are listed as nodes but have no utility out of the plugin scripts.
   They are declared only to be accesible by the help system and as resources.

 Resource classes.

 - BodyPartNodeRes.
 Resource that holds textures and the list of activable actions.
 Each **BodyPartNode** will have one of this.
 - BodypartSpriteList.
 Resource that holds the list of nodes that will be asociated with actions, and methods to make grolup changes to the textures.Each **BodyPartRoot** will have one of this.

 Editor plugin classes.
 Not used at runtime.